 The term "termination" applies to all forms of separation from employment.
-It is not intended to convey that the separation from employment was voluntary or involuntary, just that an employee will no longer be employed by Match Education.
+It is not intended to convey that the separation from employment was voluntary or involuntary.

 Employees should make best efforts to provide Match Education with four (4) weeks' notice prior to terminating their employment.